llugenomics/EcigSpatial/README.md

 This repository contains scripts and data to reproduce the analysis and figures used in the paper.

-There are various types of data such as spatial RNA-seq, snRNA-seq and snATAC-seq Each of the analysis are arranged in each folder.
+Various types of data such as spatial transcriptome (stRNA-seq), single nucles snRNA-seq and snATAC-seq.

-# Analysis for Human PsyhcENCODE data
-## Scripts
-- `runDownloadPsychENCODEData.sh`: Script to download human PsyhcENCODE data.

-## Usage
+Analysis of each data types are saved in separate folders.

+There are 5 main folders that constitute different data analysis snRNAseq stRNAseq stRNAseq_StereoSeq rnaVelocity enrichmentHuman

+There is README file inside each folder that helps to run the data analysis step by step.